AliRezaBeigy/XorCrypto/README.md

 # Done !
-It was too difficault :-(
+It was too difficult :-(